tkurz/squebi/README.md

 Configuration
 -------------

-For configuration set your SPARQL endpoints (and additional parameters) by script and include it before the requirejs file like this:
+For configuration set your SPARQL endpoints (and additional parameters) by script and include it before the requirejs.

+### selectService : String (required)
+The URI of the SPARQL select webservice (used via POST).

+### updateService : String (required)
+The URI of the SPARQL update webservice (used via POST).

+### queryParams : Object
+Additional query parameters as property:'value' pairs.

+### updateAllowed : Boolean
+If UI allows SPARQL update queries

+**default: true**

+### namespaces : Object
+Namespace prefixes as path:'prefix' pairs.
+Als prefixes that are not defined here will be looked up on prefix.cc.

+### app : String
+The uri of the squebi app

+**default: '.'**

+### bower : String
+The uri of the bower dependencies

+**default: 'bower_components'**

+## Sample Configuration

 ```javascript
     SQUEBI = {